wobsoriano/elysia-autoroutes/README.md

 File system routes for [Elysia.js](https://elysiajs.com/).
 Inspired by Next.js file system routing.

-Note: Before using this, you must know that you will not have type-safe context inside route files.
+Note: Before using this, it's essential to be aware that route files do not offer type-safe context.

 ## Install